A Helpful Financial Aid Timeline

 - Begin your scholarship search by reading Tips on Scholarship Research and Application.

 - Create a Federal Student Aid I.D. at https://fsaid.ed.gov/npas/index.htm.
 (Parent(s) and student need to create separate FSA I.D.s on their own.)

-- Review the award, including the enclosed reference guide to understand all of the financial aid you have been awarded.
+- Review the offer to understand all of the financial aid you have been offered.

-- Check your app status page (whitworth.edu/appstatus) and address any missing documents or incomplete processes needed to finalize your award.
+- Check your app status page (whitworth.edu/appstatus) and address any missing documents or incomplete processes needed to finalize your offer.

-- Receive the online billing form from Whitworth Student Accounting Services via your student email.
+- Receive your Billing Guide from Whitworth Student Financial Services via your student email.

-- Review your charges and financial aid for accuracy.
+- Review your costs and financial aid for accuracy.

 - Determine if there is a balance due for the semester.

-- Consider a payment plan or parent loan as necessary.
+- Consider a payment plan or credit-based loan as necessary.

 - Submit a final high school transcript with confirmation of your high school graduation to the Whitworth Admissions Office.

-- Watch for an email from Whitworth Student Employment (if you have been awarded work-study) that provides you information on how to apply for on-campus student employment positions.
+- Watch for an email from Whitworth Student Employment that provides you information on how to apply for on-campus student employment positions.

 - Prepare and post a résumé to Handshake, Whitworth's online student employment portal.

-- At this point, if all required documents have been submitted and processed, your financial aid file should be complete and you should have submitted the online billing form to student accounting services.
+- At this point, if all required documents have been submitted and processed, your financial aid file should be complete and you should have made payment arrangements with Student Financial Services.

 - Begin your student employment job search.

-- If your award is finalized and your loan processes complete, your financial aid funds should transfer to your Whitworth student account during the first week of classes.
+- If your offer is finalized and your loan processes complete, your financial aid funds should transfer to your Whitworth student account during the first week of classes.
 For disbursement information, click here.